UK tier 1 entrepreneur visa guidance

-Our UK Tier 1 entrepreneur visa guidance for an overseas businessman & his family enabled him to quickly relocate to the UK.
-He has established a thriving technology business.
+Gannons provided guidance on obtaining a UK tier 1 entrepreneur visa for for an overseas businessman and his family, enabling them to quickly relocate to the UK.
+He has since established a thriving technology business in the country.

-Clearly, the most appropriate immigration permission was Tier 1 in the entrepreneur sub category.
+Firstly, we established what the most appropriate immigration permission for him would be.
+Clearly, this was tier 1 in the entrepreneur sub-category.
 Since no sponsor was involved, our client had to make a single application, as an individual, to the UK Border Agency.

 - At least 75 points for attributes, e.g.

 - Money held in a regulated financial institution,

 - 10 points for English language to a required standard; and

 - 10 points for maintenance, i.e. out client and his dependents had sufficient funds in the UK to support themselves.

 This was sufficient for our client to succeed in his visa application.

 Our client naturally wanted his wife and two young children to join him in the UK.
 We also assisted our client in collating the required documentary evidence to allow them to join him as well.